BhargavTaraviya/ENSE-375_ONLINE_QUIZ_SYSTEM/TESTING.md

 4. The password must be at least 6 characters long.
 5. The password must not exceed 15 characters.

+## Non-functional Requirements:
+1. The system should provide feedback messages for invalid inputs.
+2. The system should successfully add the user if all inputs are valid.

 ## Test Requirements for AddUser function:
 1. Test the lower and upper boundary values for the username length.
 2. Test the lower and upper boundary values for the password length.